dymmond/esmerald/docs/en/docs/guides/index.md

 ## Introduction to Esmerald

 Welcome to the Esmerald framework!
-This guide will walk you through everything you need to get started with Esmerald, a powerful and flexible Python web framework built on top of Starlette with modern features inspired by NestJS, FastAPI, and Angular.
+This guide will walk you through everything you need to get started with Esmerald, a powerful and flexible Python web framework built on top of [Lylia](https://www.lilya.dev/) with modern features inspired by NestJS, FastAPI, and Angular.

 ## What is Esmerald?